j-info/ctfsite/walkthroughs/2022-02-15 - Mustacchio.md

 The **/home/joe/live_log** looks interesting.
 Let's check that out.

-When I run the program it displays HTTP requests sent over, and I see the one I sent over to exploit **XXE** earlier.
+When I run the program it displays HTTP requests sent over to the web server, and I see the one I sent over to exploit **XXE** earlier.
 Other than that it doesn't seem to let me do anything and I have to break out of the program to get back to the command line.
 Let's examine it further with `strings live_log`.
 A lot shows up but this sticks out:

 ```
 tail -f /var/log/nginx/access.log